yoyofx/yoyogo/README.md

 YoyoGo is a simple, light and fast Web framework written in Go.

 # Features
-- Pretty and fast router - based on radix tree
+- Pretty and fast router
 - Middleware Support
 - Friendly to REST API
 - No regexp or reflect